 Daytona International Speedway, the 2.5-mile tri-oval track, will open its parking lots at 6 a.m. to accommodate early arriving fans.
 For those who can’t make it in person, the race will be broadcast live on Fox.
 This year’s lineup includes 40 drivers, with Chase Briscoe securing the pole position, marking a historic first for Toyota at the Daytona 500.

-For more details on the race schedule and weather-related updates, you can visit this link.
-Additionally, entertainment updates are available for those interested in related events.
+For more updates on the race and other related events, you can visit are available for those interested in related events.

 Drivers’ Reactions and On-Track Incidents